-Chances are, you have heard of (or experimented with) generative AI tools such as ChatGPT.
+Artificial Intelligence (AI) has taken over the world in the past year or so, and chances are, you have heard of (or experimented with) generative AI tools such as ChatGPT.
 But are you truly maximizing the marketing potential of generative AI?

-What is generative AI and prompt engineering?
+What is Generative AI and Prompt Engineering?

 Prompt engineering is a way of structuring sentences and requests to guide AI systems, specifically large language models (LLMs) like ChatGPT, to provide more targeted and relevant responses.